-The Orbiting Carbon Observatory instrument and measurement approach are new.
+The Orbiting Carbon Observatory-2 instrument and measurement approach are new.
 However, key instrument components, such as the mission's optical approach, holographic grating, cryocooler and detectors, have been flight qualified for other missions, including the Total Ozone Mapping Spectrometer, the Atmospheric Infrared Sounder on NASA's Aqua spacecraft, and the Tropospheric Emission Spectrometer on NASA's Aura spacecraft.

 The need for sensitivity, stability and speed required innovations in optics, electronics, structures and thermal control.
 The three spectrometers incorporate an unprecedented combination of spectral resolving power and optical speed to provide the required sensitivity and short exposure times.
-The molecular oxygen spectrometer has a resolving power of approximately 22,000 while the carbon dioxide spectrometers have resolving powers of about 24,000.
-A fast (f/1.8) optical design and broad dynamic range were adopted to provide acceptable signal-to-noise ratios within the instrument's small measurement footprints over the full range of viewing conditions expected over Earth's sunlit hemisphere.
+The molecular oxygen spectrometer has a resolving power of approximately 20,000 while the carbon dioxide spectrometers have resolving powers of about 19,000.
+A fast (f/1.8) optical design and broad dynamic range were adopted to provide acceptable signal-to-noise ratios within the instrument's small measurement footprints over the full range of viewing conditions expected above Earth's sunlit hemisphere.

-The high spectral resolution and fast optical design placed stringent constraints on the instrument structure and thermal control system, which had to maintain tolerances smaller than one-tenth the thickness of a human hair through launch and the temperature variations the spacecraft will see as it travels in and out of Earth's shadow.
+The high spectral resolution and fast optical design placed stringent constraints on the instrument structure and thermal control system, which must maintain tolerances smaller than one-tenth the thickness of a human hair through launch and the temperature variations the spacecraft will see as it travels in and out of Earth's shadow.

 To minimize electronic noise that would generate measurement errors, the light detectors for each spectrometer must remain very cold.
 To ensure that the detectors remain sufficiently cold, the instrument uses a cryocooler, which is a refrigeration device.
-The cryocooler keeps the temperature of the detectors in the two carbon dioxide channels near -150 degrees Celsius (-240 degrees Fahrenheit) and the detector for the oxygen A-band channel near -90 degrees Celsius (-131 degrees Fahrenheit).
+The cryocooler keeps the temperature of the detectors near minus 240 degrees Fahrenheit (minus 150 degrees Celsius).